It seems the whole world is on sale all the time and you can’t go wrong. That is if you follow the Frugal Diva rules.

 6. About to buy some books online at a discount.
 There is a place that has free books, ebooks, DVDs, and many times free wifi.
 It’s called the public library.

 7. White sales are great.
 This is an easy way to redecorate without spending too much.
-New duvet covers, sheets, and towels will make a bedroom and bathroom feel new for a minimum expense.
+If your bed clothes need refreshing, new duvet covers, sheets, and towels will make a bedroom and bathroom feel new for a minimum expense.

 8. The most important rule – think before you spend.